-For each trust, we will acquire the related student loans under a student loan purchase agreement.
-We will assign our rights under the student loan purchase agreement to the indenture trustee on behalf of the trust.
-The trust will further assign these rights to the related trustee as collateral for the securities.
+For each trust, we will acquire the related student loans under student loan purchase agreements with various originators or holders.
+The student loans will in turn be purchased by the trust from us with proceeds from the sale of the securities.
+We will assign our rights under the student loan purchase agreements to the trust, which will further assign these rights to the indenture trustee as collateral for the securities.